 Table 1: Modern promises and the colonial processes that subsidize them

 As Whyte (2018) notes, for many Indigenous peoples, “It is not a given that today’s social-ecological systems are ones that are important to conserve.
 For the state of these systems today is already, for some, an Indigenous dystopia” (p.
 299).
 The question that then emerges is: what are we seeking to “sustain” with the project of sustainable development, and why?
-Broadly speaking, the sustainable development paradigm both presumes and aspires not only to the conservation but also the expansion of the house modernity built, that is, a global system that is premised on: an economic system organized by capitalism, a political system organized by nation-states, a knowledge system organized by universal reason (in particular, scientific rationality), and a relational system organized by utility-maximizing individuals.
+Broadly speaking, the sustainable development paradigm both presumes and aspires not only to the conservation but also the expansion of the house modernity built, that is, a global system that is premised on: an economic system organized by capitalism, a political system organized by nation-states, a knowledge system organized by universal and totalizing reason, and a relational system organized by utility-maximizing individuals.
 It does not take into consideration the externalized costs that make the continuity and expansion of this system not only violent and harmful, but likely impossible, given the biophysical limits of the planet.

 If, as Davis and Todd (2017) argue, the root problem of climate change “is the severing of relations through the brutality of colonialism coupled with an imperial, universal logic” (p.
-776), then only once we intellectually face and viscerally feel this difficult truth will we be able to “address not only the immediate problems associated with massive reliance upon fossil fuel and the nuclear industry, but the deeper questions of the need to acknowledge our embedded and embodied relations with our other-than-human kin and the land itself” (p.
+776), then only once we intellectually face and viscerally feel this difficult knowledge will we be able to “address not only the immediate problems associated with massive reliance upon fossil fuel and the nuclear industry, but the deeper questions of the need to acknowledge our embedded and embodied relations with our other-than-human kin and the land itself” (p.
 776).
 Further, if we fail to do the slow and difficult work of disinvesting from a modern habit of being, and remaking these violent relations, then our efforts to address climate change may reproduce the same harmful colonial patterns that caused climate change in the first place (Whyte, 2018, 2019).

 Whyte (2019) therefore points to the need to attend not only to ecological tipping points, but also relational tipping points.
 He suggests that there are at least two possible scenarios for responding to climate change.
 The first involves “sweeping global action to lower greenhouse emissions,” led by those with the most global power, but in ways that fail to respect “the relational qualities of consent, trust, accountability, and reciprocity” (p.
 2).
 This first scenario may avert an ecological tipping point, but will cause further environmental injustices to Indigenous and other vulnerabilized peoples through things like displacement and land dispossession.
 In the second scenario, those with the most power emphasize the need to establish or restore good relations – that is, address the relational tipping point that was “crossed long ago through systems of colonialism, capitalism, and industrialization” – before implementing any practical projects to curb emission.
 Repairing relationships takes time, however, which means that these projects will take longer to unfold and could result in us passing an ecological tipping point, but would prepare us for “urgent, justice-oriented coordination” going forward (p.
 3).